maszew/themoviedb-search/README.md

 ## Installation

 After cloning this repo, run `npm install` in the project folder.
 Then you need to generate your own API key to access https://api.themoviedb.org/3.
 This key should be pasted in the '%project%/src/app/tmd-search/config.json' file, instead of \<key>.
 Now you can use below commands and test the app.
+To serve the app invoke `ng serve` in the project folder and navigate to `http://localhost:4200` in the browser.
+To run unit tests with Karma invoke `ng test`.

 ## Development server